-east birmingham growth strategy / the opportunity the opportunity / east birmingham growth strategy
+east birmingham growth strategy / the opportunity / east birmingham growth strategy / the opportunity east birmingham growth strategy / the opportunity

-IRHINGHAM CURZON ST
+BIRMINGHAM CURZON ST SPRINT

-SPRINT

 Clean energy and climate change

 The Council has declared a climate emergency and set the ambition for the city to become carbon neutral by 2030.
 Moving to zero carbon will bring many opportunities, including better health and wellbeing, better jobs, and better places to live.
 A partnership Climate Change Taskforce has been assembled to decide how the whole city can make the required changes to the way that people live, work, and travel in order for Birmingham to lead the way in tackling climate change.